Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Leaf Spring Style Trailer Axles (Straight Axles Shown)

 • Leaf Spring style axles have an axle beam that extends across the trailer.
 The design of the frame is typically above that beam with clearance to allow suspension travel.
-Many options exist for height — like Overslung vs. Underslung; Drop (see below) vs. Straight; Spring Length and Spring Arch; Height of Spring Hangers (see below); etc. We’ll let you research more on the details.
+Many options exist for height – like Overslung vs. Underslung; Drop (see below) vs. Straight; Spring Length and Spring Arch; Height of Spring Hangers (see below); etc. We will let you research more on the details.

 • Torsion Axles (typically) are also located under the trailer frame, but they attach directly to the frame which does not require suspension travel allowance.
 Typically, torsions with neutral angle up give the lowest practical mounting.
 See below because some other tricks exclude torsions.